donkkis/aspirin/README.md

 # Disclaimer

 This is an excercise work done at TUT Pori's statistical methods course in Spring 2018.
-While the solution was in fact accepted with full marks by the reviewing professor, any scientific/professional use of this solution is discouraged.
+While the solution was in fact accepted with full marks by the reviewing professor, any scientific/professional use beyond reviewing purposes is discouraged.
 Instead, the interested reader is referred to the original article [1]

 # References